zed-industries/zed/docs/src/development/linux.md

 ### Cargo errors claiming that a dependency is using unstable features

 Try `cargo clean` and `cargo build`.

+### Flatpak bundle errors
+If `script/flatpak/bundle-flatpak` terminates with "flatpak-builder: command not found", you're missing the "flatpak-builder" program.
+You'll need to install it and re-run the bundle-flatpak script.
+If you receive a new error, your version of flatpak-builder may be out-of-date and you'll need to install a more recent version of flatpak-builder (consider building from source).
+>Error loading AppData file: AppData file /app/share/appdata/dev.zed.Zed-Dev.appdata.xml was not valid
+>Error: ERROR: appstream-compose failed: Child process exited with code 1

 ### Vulkan/GPU issues